Conditional Sig-Wasserstein GANs for Time Series Generation: SUPPLEMENTARY NUMERICAL RESULTS

-For $d=3, \phi = 0.8, \sigma = 0.8$, the comparison results of the test metrics on the marginal distribution and auto-correlation are given in Table \ref{Fig:Marginal_Distribution_Comparison_VAR}.
-Figure \ref{Fig:Correlation_Comparison_VAR} proves that the SigCWGAN can produce the synthetic data to capture the feature correlation of time series better than the other baselines.

-\subsubsection{ARCH(p)}
+\paragraph{Test metrics of different models} We apply SigCWGAN, CWGAN and the other above-mentioned methods on VAR(1) differentset with various hyper-parameter settings.
+The summary of the test metrics of all models on $d$ dimensional VAR(1) data for $d = 1, 2, 3$ can be found in Table \ref{table_Var_dim=1}, \ref{table_Var_dim=2} and \ref{table_Var_dim=3} respectively.

+Additionally apart from Figure \ref{Fig_VAR_R2} the $R^2$ comparison, we provide the bar charts to compare the performance of different methods on the VAR data in terms of other test metrics in Figure \ref{fig:var_only_comparison_density} to $\sim$ \ref{fig:var_only_comparison_cross_correl}. \paragraph{Training stability} Figures~\ref{fig:VAR(1) dim2 score metrics} and~\ref{fig:VAR(1) dim3 score metrics} demonstrate the stability of the SigCWGAN optimisation in terms of training iterations in contrast to other baselines, in particular two baselines involving the min-max game optimization.

+\subsection{ARCH(p)}

 We implement extensive experiments on ARCH(p) with different $p-$lag values, i.e. $p\in\{2,3,4\}$.
+We choose the optimal degree of signature 3.
 The numerical results are summarized in Table~\ref{table_arch}.
 The best results among all the models are highlighted in bold.